 Some people think of their LinkedIn profile as a public version of their CV, but there’s much more to it.
 To create your profile you should approach your experience in a similar manner, but remember it’s not just a copy and paste job.
 Your LinkedIn profile is your chance to show a more complete picture of you, beyond your experience.

 - Your headline is crucial.
-This is what will appear under your photo, and while many people leave it as their current title (as auto-filled by the site), it is better to write something to create some more intrigue about your profile.
-For example, see Business Lawyer Marcy Einhorn, whose profile appears as a top search on Profinder – her headline simply reads ‘Mediation is an Art!’
+This is what will appear under your photo, and while many people leave it as their current title (as auto-filled by the site), it is better to write something more intriguing to create say more about your profile.

-- Remember you can add your own sections to include any voluntary work, side projects, publications, board memberships and more.
-Here are some tips from a business growth expert on ordering your profile sections.
+- Remember you can add your own sections to include any volunteer experience, side projects, publications, board assignments, and more.

 LinkedIn isn’t like Twitter, where you can follow and be followed by anyone and everyone and cast your audience net widely and indiscriminately.
 LinkedIn provides the opportunity to craft a more useful, relevant and supportive online network of contacts, many of which you will have in-real-life contact with.